Netzah Yehuda Battalion – Kfir Brigade

 The battalion’s soldiers serve a total of two years and eight months in the IDF.

-The training course lasts about 8 months, then service as combatants for 16 months.
+The training course lasts about 8 months, followed by service as combatants for an additional 16 months.

 An ultra-Orthodox soldier is entitled to a school year after two years of service in the IDF.

 The third year – the Maof year is intended to enable a soldier to complete his matriculation and studies at the Liba in order to acquire a profession and earn a decent living.